Pre-departure information

 Australian Embassy Brasilia: SES QD 801, Conjunto K, Lote 07, BSB, DF 70200-010, Brasilia, Brazil | T: (+55) 61 3226 3111 | E: consular.brasilia@dfat.gov.au, or embaustr@dfat.gov.au | https://brazil.embassy.gov.au/

-Visa: No – Australian & New Zealand passport holders are not currently required to obtain visa to enter Brazil – refer to ‘Passport and Visa Requirements‘ for further details.
+Visa: Arrivals before 09 Apr 2025: No – Australian passport holders are not required to obtain visa to enter Brazil.
+Arrivals on or after 10 Apr 2025: Yes – Australian passport holders will be required to obtain an eVisa.
+Refer to ‘Passport and Visa Requirements‘ for further details.

 USEFUL WEBSITES